pre-eth/adam/TESTING.md

 Some results for the NonOverlappingTemplate tests may be borderline - this is expected since the output should be random, which means some runs will probability wise be weaker than others.
 The overall is what's most important, and to confirm for yourself you can run the Dieharder test suite which includes the STS tests and retries any `WEAK` results until a conclusive verdict can be reached.

-NIST has created a [manual](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-22r1a.pdf) detailing each of the different tests, available for free.
+NIST has created a [manual](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-22r1a.pdf) detailing each of the different tests, available for free download.

 ## Dieharder